stepanv/jpf-jdwp/README.rst

  #.
 To enable JDWP, add VM property ``jdwp`` with standard JDWP arguments.
     For example: ``-Djdwp=transport=dt_socket,server=y,suspend=y,address=51255``
  #.
 Run or Debug it
+ #.
+Attach the debugger (assuming you're running JPF as a jdwp server)

 Apparently, it's possible to run it without Eclipse, but there is no build system yet.